A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 Another important free choice in the implementation of flux-limited conduction is the manner in which the capping of the Fourier heat flow to the maximum value given by \eq{eq:max_heat_flux} is achieved.
 A particularly prevalent choice in the literature is to simply take the minimum value \cite{Atzeni_book, DEIRA_code_manual}

 which leaves the Fourier heat flow unmodified until the transition point.
 The impact of such a hard switch is discussed by Meezan et al.\cite{Meezan_PhysPlasmas_2020}, wherein the propagation of a nonlinear thermal wave is studied for $\alpha_{e} = 0.03-0.25$.
-The sharp front found for smaller flux-limiter coefficients results directly from the discontinuous profile in the heat flux due to \eq{eq:min_capped_heat_flux}, which is unlikely to be representative of the true solution.
-Indeed, our simple conduction verification problems have shown that this approach can lead to spurious break-up of the wave front and often shows undesirable numerical noise (see the related curve in \fig{fig:1d_thermal_wave_propagation_test}).
+The sharp front seen in their heat wave profiles for smaller flux-limiter coefficients results directly from the capping of the heat flux due to \eq{eq:min_capped_heat_flux}, which is unlikely to be representative of the true solution.

 A smooth transition can of course be achieved in numerous ways, the most popular of which is to consider a harmonic interpolation \cite{Larsen_book, Ramis_ComputPhysComm_2009}